open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 ~~~
 {
  "success": false,
- "error": "LIS saw record 'xyz' on example.com which was not present from vantage point LIS"
+ "error": "LIS saw record 'xyz' on example.com which was not present from perspective LIS"
 }
 ~~~